tml21/libtml-java/doc/tml_intro.md

 ~~~~

-The Java code of our example calling the command with the ID "42" and "43" produce the following output:
+The Java code of our example calling the command with the ID "42" and "43" will produce the following output:

     cmd42 value before: [1, 2, drei, true]
 	Command 42 send